 Our videos are actually animated versions of much larger conversations that have been distilled into the most salient points.
 In The Bible Project podcast, Tim and Jon invite you into their dialogue concerning the biblical theology behind each video.

-How to Read the Bible Part 5: Why isn't there more detail in Bible stories?
+Series: H2R P8 - Literary Styles in the Bible E3: Why isn't there more detail in Bible stories?

 Many of us have wondered something like this and sometimes walk away from the Bible confused.
 We don't know why a character did what they did, or what they looked like, or even what the "moral of the story" is.

-How To Read The Bible Part 2: Is Reading The Bible Together Just a Form of Group Think?
+Series: H2R P5 - Reading the Bible Aloud in Community E2: Is Reading The Bible Together Just a Form of Group Think?

 A jam packed episode where Tim and Jon discuss the ancient Hebrew practice of reading the Bible aloud, the sociology of both creating environments and being created by environments in Christianity, and the different kind of power between stories and facts.